0xEDD1E/0xEDD1E.github.io/about.md

 permalink: /about/
 ---

 Hello, I'm 0xEDD1E.
 I'm a programming enthusiast.
 Currently I'm learning programming.
 I think writing a blog and sharing my projects will help me to practice programming.
 So I write blogs to share my programming works, however they may be not very good codes.
 So please be kind to give me your suggestions about my works.
-I always appreciate it. :grin:
+I always appreciate it. :)
 You can find me at {% include icon-github.html username="0xedd1e" %}

 Blog theme : *jekyll-new*